PeterBarczi/cobbler-c7/README.md

+-

 ########################## Create Container via compose file ###############################

 ## 1. Downlod docke-compose.yml file

-## 2. Edit config files based on you needs (at least IP variable needs to be adjusted according to you environment)
+## 2. Edit config files based on you needs
+NOTE: at least IP variable needs to be adjusted according to you environment)
 - cobbler_settings
 - dhcp.template